 This is Brian.
 In July I will complete my sixth decade on earth.
 Living to 60 is not that surprising for most North American middle-income white cis-men.
 It is a bigger deal for me- see my recent blog post for some background on why that is.
-To celebrate the event I am planning a week-long trip around south-western Ontario and Metro Toronto.
+To celebrate the event I am planning two week-long trips across Ontario.
 I have family and friends in London and Toronto; they will be the anchors for my trip.

 With my birthday being in the middle of summer vacations, I am setting aside the week of June 10-17th for the first week, and Sept 9-16th as a second week.
 I am not looking to become rich from this tour.
 Rather, it is my birthday gift to queer communities across Ontario.
 That said, any contribution of meals, accommodations or funds for travel expenses are appreciated.